 If your main priority is having an extremely fun restaurant experience, Dan Tana’s is your place.
 It’s an always-full, red-sauce Italian spot with sports memorabilia all over the walls, and nope, that’s not weird at all.
 You’ll start by loitering in the entryway as they figure out where to put you (and seat more important regulars ahead of you), before huddling around a probably-too-small table covered with a red and white checkered tablecloth.
 But comfort isn’t the point here.
 The point is to become best friends with your server, drink too much red wine, order dishes named after celebrities like Nicky Hilton, and overdo it on the chicken parm.
 Before the night’s over, you’ll already be plotting your return.

 Among Hollywood Blvd.’s vape stores and souvenir shops selling California license plates with your name on them is an unexpected piece of actual culture: Musso & Frank.
 This classic American grill has been open since 1919, and not much seems to have changed since then.
 The waiters still wear red jackets and bow-ties, crab louie is still on the menu, and there’s a vintage phone booth in a corner that you’ll absolutely want to take a photo in.
-And while the food here is just not good, it’s also impossible to have a bad time.
+And while the food here is mostly just so-so, it’s also impossible to have a bad time.
 Which is mainly due to the very strong martinis, and the general sense that you’ve walked off Hollywood Blvd. and into a time machine.

 The Beverly Hills Hotel is a shining beacon of pastel pink luring tourists and their cameras, but while we recommend you stay far away from The Polo Lounge (the restaurant with the lowest rating in Infatuation history), the downstairs Fountain Coffee Room is another story.
 This 19-stool counter feels like someone dropped an old-school diner in the middle of a fancy Beverly Hills hotel.
 The crowd is a mix of whichever TV star is in-house on a press tour, European tourists celebrating their 50th wedding anniversary, and local rich ladies popping in for their regular breakfast of half a grapefruit and the silver dollar pancakes.
 Sure, the food isn’t anything particularly special (and comes at Beverly Hills prices), but for a fun breakfast in the area, this place can’t be beat.

 If eating dinner in an over-the-top replica of a Japanese palace, complete with courtyards, a 600-year-old pagoda in the garden, and giant fishbowl cocktails, sounds like something you’d be interested in, it’s time for you to pay Yamashiro a visit.
 In the Hollywood Hills, just above the Magic Castle, this giant building once was an art museum, before becoming a private club for important Hollywood people in the 1920s, an apartment building in the 40s, and eventually a restaurant.
-The pricey Japanese menu of rolls, fried things, and steak is fine, but not the main event—you’re here for the views and the kitschy-ness of it all.
+The pricey Japanese menu of rolls, fried things, and steak is fine, but not the main event—you’re here for the views and the kitschiness of it all.